Each year the King and other members of the Royal family attend nearly 3,000 visits throughout the United Kingdom.

 Each invitation is given careful consideration, and in some cases, another member of the Royal Family will be able to attend instead.

-All invitations to the Queen or any member of the Royal Family for future engagements in Kincardineshire can be directed to: the Clerk to the Lieutenancy.
+All invitations to the King or any member of the Royal Family for future engagements in Kincardineshire can be directed to: the Clerk to the Lieutenancy.

 In the United Kingdom, Remembrance Sunday is the day